Customization of base images¶

 dku-exec-base-DSS_INSTALL_ID : dss-DSS_VERSION

-If you don’t specify anything in the “base image” field of the DSS container execution configuration, this tag will automatically be used.
+If you don’t specify anything in the “base image” field of the DSS containerized execution configuration, this tag will automatically be used.

 You can build other base images by appending the

-There are cases where you will want to install additional system packages, generally because they are required by your code environment.
+There are cases where you would want to install additional system packages, generally because they are required by your code environments.

-Enter this custom tag in the DSS Container execution configuration
+Enter this custom tag in the DSS containerized execution configuration.

 After each upgrade of DSS, you must rebuild all base images, including custom ones.